-Within the tight clearances of modern engines, normal wear generates tiny steel particles that are carried away in your oil.
+Within the tight clearances of lubricated mechanical components, normal wear generates tiny steel particles that are carried away in your oil.
 These particles are so small they pass right through any standard oil filter.
-When the oil circulates back into the engine these same particles are carried into every lubricated space.
+When the oil circulates back into the system these same particles are carried into every lubricated space.
 This particle-laden oil will continue to lubricate but it will also cause an exponential increase in wear while it circulates.
 The longer you use the oil, the greater the wear.
-FilterMag extracts normal, wear causing, steel particles from your oil with its powerful, focused, magnetic field technology.
+FilterMag extracts normal, wear-causing steel particles from your oil with its powerful, focused, magnetic field technology.

-These particles are permanently trapped on the inside wall of the filter and are thrown away when you change the filter.
-Slide the FilterMag off the old filter; snap it onto a new one and it goes right back to work protecting your vehicle.
+These particles are trapped on the inside wall of the filter or canister and are thrown or wiped away when you change the filter.
+Simply slide the FilterMag off the old filter; snap it onto a new one and it goes right back to work protecting your engine.

 Maximum Protection is a pair of FilterMags.
-Two FilterMags expose almost all of your engine oil flowing through the filter to FilterMag’s powerful focused magnetic field.
-This provides twice the opportunity for FilterMag to capture wear-causing particles in your oil.
+Two FilterMags exposes more of your engine oil flowing through the filter to FilterMags’s powerful focused magnetic field.
+This provides twice the opportunity for the FilterMags to capture wear-causing particles in your oil.

 A single FilterMag gives your engine Powerful Protection to remove wear-causing particles at a lower cost.